angular/angular/packages/forms/experimental/src/kirjs-idea1/README.md

 The actual demo you can see in [demo.ts](./demo.ts), or [demo-but-no-comments.ts](demo-but-no-comments.ts)

+Note, that there are no signals yet, I generally feel we should be able to use signals for everything: inputs (such as values, disabled, validators), as well as outputs (values, states, etc.), so that's coming later.

-My focus here is to explore a way to create a form that would be
+My focus here is to explore a way to create a form that would be:

 1. Simple, intuitive
 2. Type safe